 175F.
 Registration of agents of political parties

-(1) The Electoral Commissioner shall keep a register for the purposes of this section (“the party agents register”).
+(1) The Electoral Commissioner shall keep a register for the purposes of this section (the party agents register).

 (2) The Electoral Commissioner shall enter in the party agents register the name and address of every person appointed to be an agent of a political party.